 - CAE (Certificate of Advanced English)

-Please check the specific brief description of your studies.for the
+Please check the specific language requirements for the brief description of your studies.

 Applicants from other countries must provide official language proof, even if English is an official language in their country.